bolkhovsky/SweetCaptcha.Net/README.md

 ## Attention!
 [The sweetCAPTCHA script is responsible for unwanted and potentially malicious popups](https://blog.sucuri.net/2015/06/sweetcaptcha-service-used-to-distribute-adware.html) (as it is investigated by Denis Sinegubko and other fellows).
-It was OK when I created this integration, but since 2015 it's screwed up.
-Use it on your own risk (e.g.: do not use it)!
+It was OK when I created this integration, but since 2015 it was screwed up.
+Use it on your own risk (or simply do not use it)!

 # sweetCaptcha .NET SDK